emcien/parenting/README.md

 ## Thread-Safety

-Chores uses threads internally to allow jobs to finish in arbitrary order.
+Parenting uses threads internally to allow jobs to finish in arbitrary order.
 None of the callbacks you initialize chores with will be used outside of the main thread however, and all data structures passed into the options hash will be dup'd, so you can safely reuse them for multiple chores.